nimroddanielmaayan/chrome-extensions/notes.md

 - If the boilerplate won't work when I'll need it, I can try to send a question to the course author

+## Section 6: (skipped for now)

+## Section 7: (skipped for now)

+## Section 8: Chrome Web Store Publishing

+### General

+- It's recommended to use my "development" account for registering to the Chrome Web Store as a developer, not my personal or business accounts

+- It's important for anyone who has anything to do with developing Chrome extensions to know Google's policies concerning guidelines, privacy, quality and everything else

+- According to Google's guidelines every extention should have `one` single, clear purpose.
+If someone wants to develop several different functionalities, he should develop several different extensions

+- The submission process requires complying with Google's requirements and submitting all of the information that they want